coughingmouse/Korean-Romanization/README.md

 * For sibilant variants, use IPA equivalent and use of X-SAMPA is allowed
 * For combinational letters, just write them out by each compositing letter
-* Capital Latin letters are not used by default, but ⟨Q⟩, ⟨D⟩, ⟨B⟩, ⟨Z⟩ may be used to abbreviate ⟨qq⟩, ⟨dd⟩, ⟨bb⟩, and ⟨zz⟩.
+* Capital Latin letters are not used by default, but ⟨Q⟩, ⟨D⟩, ⟨B⟩, ⟨S⟩, ⟨Z⟩ may be used to abbreviate ⟨qq⟩, ⟨dd⟩, ⟨bb⟩, ⟨ss⟩, and ⟨zz⟩.
 But it's strongly not recommended, as this practice does not play well with the conventions regarding letter cases.

 ### Misc.
 * Halfwidth font is strongly preferred.